ayantuladhar1/python-fundamentals/python_collections/python_data-types.md

 c = a + b
 ```

-#To add a space between them, add a " ":
+#To add a space between them, add " ":
 ```python
 a = "Hello"
 b = "World"